dipdup-io/dipdup/docs/advanced/system-hooks.md

 ## `on_index_rollback`

-Fires when TzKT datasource has received a chain reorg message which can't be processed by dropping buffered messages (`buffer_size` option).
+Fires when one of index datasources has received a chain reorg message.

 Since version 6.0 this hook performs a database-level rollback by default.
-If it doesn't work for you for some reason remove `ctx.rollback` call and implement your own rollback logic.
+If you want to process rollbacks manually, remove `ctx.rollback` call and implement custom logic in this callback.

 ```admonish info title="See Also"
 * {{ #summary advanced/reindexing.md}}